WARM, HUMID, & BREEZY TODAY... STORMS ARRIVE TONIGHT

 TONIGHT: Scattered thunderstorms.
 Warm and muggy.
 LOW: 63

-SATURDAY: An early shower SOUTH?
-Partly cloudy.
+SATURDAY: An early shower SOUTH.
+Partly cloudy... more sun north.
 Cooler and breezy.
-HIGH: 72 LOW: 51
+HIGH: 69 LOW: 51

-LABOR DAY: Partly to mostly sunny.
+LABOR DAY: Mostly sunny.
 A little warmer, but still comfortable.
-HIGH: 78 LOW: 58
+HIGH: 76 LOW: 57

+TUESDAY: A little warmer with a mix of sun and clouds.
+HIGH: 80 LOW: 59

 Copyright 2022 WBAY.
 All rights reserved.